Peeking Bras Are The Wearable Alternative To Thong Pants

 This trend has made its way to the red carpet, too: Vanessa Hudgens wore a scarf top with bra cup detailing at the 2022 MTV Movie Awards, while The L Word’s Sarah Shahi sported a Nensi Dojaka black dress with a layered bra neckline.
 Meanwhile, Kylie Minogue wore a black Versace dress with a corset top that revealed a bedazzled bra underneath at the 2022 Cannes Film Festival.

-With the Y2K fashion revival (which also gave permission for the comeback of thong trousers) the sartorial protagonist of 2022, it’s only natural that "naked dressing" continues to evolve.
+With the Y2K fashion revival being the sartorial protagonist of 2022, it’s only natural that "naked dressing" continues to evolve.

 Unlike the whale tail though, the trend has grown up with the rest of us.
 Instead of visible bra straps and questionable DIY cut-outs, designers are elevating the peeking underwear trend to a look that's actually wearable outside of the house.
 It's also more comfortable than an exposed thong flossing your backside.